 Data can be imported into PostgreSQL/PostGIS using several tools, including the DB Manager plugin and the command line tools shp2pgsql and ogr2ogr.

 DB Manager

 QGIS comes with a core plugin named DB Manager.
-It can be used to load shapefiles and other data formats, and it includes support for schemas.
+It can be used to load data, and it includes support for schemas.
 See section DB Manager Plugin for more information.

 shp2pgsql